 The rise of exchange-traded funds has further reduced the need for researchers.
 ETFs comprised 14.9 percent of stock market volume in 2011, up from 4.6 percent in 2005, according to Rosenblatt.
 Big ETFs, like index funds, have little use for research and generate much lower trading commissions, often using electronic networks.

-“That’s going to be a challenge for our business,” says Jonathan Rosenzweig, Citigroup Inc. (C)’s Americas equity research director.
+“That’s going to be a challenge for our business,” says Jonathan Rosenzweig, Citigroup Inc. (C:US)’s Americas equity research director.
 “The fact is that passive investing continues to grow.”

 As the prominence of researchers has diminished, so has their pay.
 It’s off 20 percent since 2007 to an average of $500,000 for midlevel analysts, according to Alan Johnson, managing director of compensation consulting firm Johnson Associates Inc.